sam-lupton/sl-capstone/readme.md

 <a id='summary'></a>
 # Summary

 This project aims to predict the decade of a song's release based on auditory features determined by Spotify.
 As with most classification problems, my main metrics were accuracy, precision and recall.
 Along the way I aimed to study the changing tastes of music, and I found that some events in the history of music production were reflected in the data.
-For instance, music has got measurably 'louder' over time, as better technology allows mastering engineers to normalize a track closer to the maximum output of a speaker.
+For instance, music has got measurably louder over time, as better technology allows mastering engineers to normalize a track closer to the maximum output of a speaker.
 The main blockers I found were sampling bias in selecting tracks, class imbalance in the song decades, duplication in the different versions of a song, and the fact that genre is often more distinguishing than period.

 <a id='data'></a>
 # Data